gu-fan/riv.vim/doc/riv.rst

     Could not fix this cause no Mac OS currently.

 * Post issues at https://github.com/Rykka/riv.vim/issues
-  Both bug reports and feature request are welcome.
+  Both bug reports and feature request and discussions are welcome.

 ----